 The epidemic became a serious health problem during the annual Spring Festival holiday in January.
-The Lunar New Year period, traditionally a time of year when migrants and other residents of Shanghai return to hometowns across China, is typically an off-season for the vegetable trade.
+The Lunar New Year period, traditionally a time when migrants and some residents of Shanghai return to hometowns across China, is typically an off-season for the vegetable trade.

 That posed a serious challenge because many vegetable suppliers had left the city to celebrate the holiday with families.

 Gu reacted quickly.
-He first asked vegetables traders who remained to bring all the produce they had in warehouses to the Jiangqiao Wholesale Market.
+He first asked vegetable traders who remained to bring all the produce they had in warehouses to the Jingjiao Wholesale Market.
 It all sold out quickly.